A/B Test

 Choose goals wisely

 Alternatively, you can take a step back in the funnel and compare add-to-carts or click rates, for example.
-This allows you to generate the amount of data you need to achieve statistical significance more quickly.
+This allows you to generate the data volumes you need to achieve statistical significance more quickly.

-You should still exercise patience, but if you follow these basic rules, you can carry out effective A/B tests in your store even with low visitor numbers.
+You should still exercise patience, but if you follow these basic rules, you can carry out effective A/B tests in your shop even with low visitor numbers.

-We've already talked a lot about what A/B testing is, how it works and how you can use A/B testing for your store optimization even with low traffic.
+We’ve already talked a lot about what A/B testing is, how it works and how you can use A/B testing for your shop optimisation even with low traffic.

-But what exactly can we optimize with the help of A/B tests?
+But what exactly can we optimise with the help of A/B tests?

 Titles and headings

-Font, text color and content are the essential components of titles and headings.
-You can change these to see how your website visitors react to different visual impressions and varied approaches.
-For example, you could test whether warm colors work better than cold ones, or modern fonts against serif fonts.
+Font, text colour and content are the essential components of titles and headings.
+You can change these to see how your website visitors react to different visual impressions and different approaches.
+For example, you could test whether warm colours work better than cold ones, or modern fonts against serif fonts.
 Another option is to try a personal, humorous approach versus a factual, direct one.

 Call-to-actions

-Call-to-actions are an essential part of every store.
-The specific call to action usually provides the final "push" that your visitors need to sign up for a newsletter, watch your video or add a product to their shopping cart.
+Call-to-actions are an essential part of every shop.
+The specific call to action usually provides the final “push” that your visitors need to sign up for a newsletter, watch your video or add a product to their shopping basket.
 Testing different call-to-action texts can significantly increase your conversion rate in the long term.

 Pictures

-As we all know, a picture is worth a thousand words, which is why high-quality product images are a core element in every store.
-However, you can test which type of image works best for you: Images that use your products.
+As we all know, a picture is worth a thousand words, which is why high-quality product images are a core element in every shop.
+However, you can test which type of image works best for you: Images in which your products are used.
 Images in which real people can be seen.
-Or very minimalist: a photo of the product on a light background.
+Or very minimalist: a photo of the product on a light-coloured background.

 Landing pages